 The guy standing next to me didn't seem to experience this in quite the same way I did.
 He elbowed me and said, "They're standing so close to the edge, I just wish one of 'em would fall.
 That'd be funny.
 Then I could eat it."
 I consider myself a fairly sophisticated person and there isn't much that shocks me, but that left me open-mouthed.
 I've been attempting to live a mostly vegetarian lifestyle for the past year, and the fact that this guy's first thought while drinking in all that majesty was how to scavenge a humiliated and injured elk actually took my breath away.
 I edged in the opposite direction.
 Faith said, "She's a city girl."
+I wasn't always a city girl, but I guess I really and truly am, now.

 On our way back home, we stopped and took pictures of our favorite view in Twin Falls, on Cypress Way heading home towards Ironwood Ave.
 There's a beautifully maintained vintage Chevy Apache parked on the street and it makes the whole street so appealing.
 You can see the mountains to the south at the end of the street (sadly interrupted by a very obvious telephone pole), and the greens and purples of the trees on the left are perfect complements to the aqua of the truck.
 We loved coming home to it every day.
 I also got some nice close-ups of the truck itself, one of which I post here for the special benefit of Dennice, Kerry, Lynda and Belle, all of whom seem to love pictures of vintage automobiles as much as I do.